sahithyandev/s2/src/content/docs/program-construction/18-structural-design-patterns.md

 objects.
 A way of optimization.
 Useful when dealing with a large number of objects that have some shared state.

-- **Flyweight Factory**: This factory ensures that flyweight objects are shared and reused.
+- Flyweight Factory: This factory ensures that flyweight objects are shared and reused.
 It maintains a pool of flyweight objects and returns existing objects from the pool instead of creating new ones.
-- **Flyweight Object**: This object contains the intrinsic state and methods to operate on it.
+- Flyweight Object: This object contains the intrinsic state and methods to operate on it.

+Used in applications like text editors, game development, graphics systems, caching systems, and document management systems.

 ```java
 // Flyweight interface